Attach an Azure AI multi-service resource to a skillset in Azure AI Search

 Azure AI Search can also charge for transaction using the Azure AI multi-service resource key.
 This approach is the default and is generally available.
 You can use the Azure portal, REST API, or an Azure SDK to add the key to a skillset.

-You only need to add the key, not the subdomain or endpoint.
 If you leave the cognitiveServices property unspecified, your search service attempts to use the free enrichments available to your indexer on a daily basis.
 Execution of billable skills stops at 20 transactions per indexer invocation and a "Time Out" message appears in indexer execution history.

 1. Sign in to the Azure portal.